bebc/node-feature-discovery/docs/usage/customization-guide.md

 **NOTE** The `labels` field has priority over `labelsTemplate`, i.e. labels specified in the `labels` field will override anything originating from `labelsTemplate`.

+### Annotations

+The `.annotations` is a map of the node annotations to create if the rule matches.

 ### Taints